cyber-dojo/start-points-base/app/src/from_script/readme.txt

-A good place to start in the comment at the top of check_all.rb
+A good place to start is the comment at the top of check_all.rb